-M14 The University does not allow its premises or facilities to be used for electioneering for public office. electioneering the University understands a meeting or occasion organised for one candidate for public office, for the purpose of promoting his or her candidature; or a meeting or occasion organised to promote a candidate, or an election as a whole, or a group of candidates, or a party's candidates; or a meeting or occasion organised to dissuade a course of action in regard to a candidate, candidates, party, parties, or an election as a whole.
+M14 The University does not allow its premises or facilities to be used for electioneering for public office.

+electioneering the University understands a meeting or occasion organised for one candidate for public office, for the purpose of promoting his or her candidature; or a meeting or occasion organised to promote a candidate, or an election as a whole, or a group of candidates, or a party's candidates; or a meeting or occasion organised to dissuade a course of action in regard to a candidate, candidates, party, parties, or an election as a whole.

 Members of the University community on campus (currently registered students and current members of staff) are, however free to debate political questions on the campus, both in general and at the time of an election.
 In order to allow for the proper exercise of this right to debate political questions, and at the same time prevent the use of the premises and facilities of the University for electioneering:

-no meeting shall be held after the gazetting of an election at which the election is to be debated, or at which a candidate for an election is to speak, unless electioneering freedom to debate discretion of the Committee the meeting has been considered by the Committee in terms of M6 and M7 above;

-(b) in exercising the discretion allowed in respect of M6 and M7, the Committee shall be guided by the preamble to these rules.
+- no meeting shall be held after the gazetting of an (a) election at which the election is to be debated, or at which a candidate for an election is to speak, unless the meeting has been considered by the Committee in terms of M6 and M7 above; - in exercising the discretion allowed in respect of (b) M6 and M7, the Committee shall be guided by the preamble to these rules.

-If for any reason it is impossible to convene a meeting or consult members of the Committee, the Vice-Chancellor or his or her nominee, if possible after consultation with the chairman of Council and the president of the SRC, may exercise this authority.
+If for any reason it is impossible to convene a meeting or consult members of the Committee, the Vice-Chancellor limits on protest weapons intimidation racism sexism electioneering freedom to debate discretion of the Committee discretion of Vice-Chancellor or his or her nominee, if possible after consultation with the chairman of Council and the president of the SRC, may exercise this authority.
 In the case of meetings concerning the issue of an election as a whole, the intention of these rules is to allow debate but to make it possible for all opinions to be heard.